-A colleague was playing a game of summarizing each of us in one word — a summation of our personalities that he gleaned from his 8 months of sitting in our row.
+A colleague was playing a game of summarizing each of us in one word — a summation of our personalities that he gleaned from his eight months of sitting in our row.

 “You’re harmless.
 You know, you’re just … nice.”

 Despite immediately pointing out that 1) I’m not “harmless” and 2) there is a difference between being nice and being harmless, my protests were brushed off.
 My unamused demeanor only further incited teasing about my “calm, soothing personality” and my “sweet disposition” from my coworkers.
 I was “overreacting,” and should be happy because there’s apparently nothing wrong with being harmless.

 I beg to differ.
 While perhaps (in an idealistic setting) this colleague of mine meant to simply imply that I am a kind person, using “harmless” implies a vastly different meaning — that I am incapable of doing harm, that I am nice and only nice.
-The implication extends further into the belief that I am unable to be stern, to push back when necessary or to be angry/upset when the situation calls for it.
+The implication extends further into the belief that I am unable to be stern, to push back when necessary, or to be angry/upset when the situation calls for it.

-[bctt tweet=”I wondered what dynamics were actually at play here. ” username=”wearethetempest”]
+I wondered what dynamics were actually at play here.

-In a business where we are quite frequently on the phone with agencies that make our lives difficult, that don’t follow simple instructions or disregard rules, it has become almost commonplace to find ourselves in a situation where we need to set our feet down to establish how things need to be done.
+In a business where we are quite frequently on the phone with agencies that make our lives difficult — that don’t follow simple instructions or that disregard rules — it has become almost commonplace to find ourselves in a situation where we need to set our feet down to establish how things need to be done.
 Liz and Emma have a similar approach — get the agency on the phone and yell at them about what they did wrong.

-In some ways, I found it almost amusing, the naiveté of my colleague’s description of me.
-That in the short time he had known me, how little he was able to discern of my ability to get things done – that my displeasure with the work of others, though quiet and collected, has been the difference between which agencies work with us and which don’t.
+In some ways, I found it almost amusing — the naiveté of my colleague’s description of me.
+That somehow, in the short time he had known me, he was able to discern so little of my ability to get things done — or that my displeasure with the work of others, though quiet and collected, has been the difference between which agencies work with us and which don’t.

-I refuse to be seen as a pushover.
 I refuse to allow someone to look at me and assume that my quiet and kind nature prevents me from calling the shots, being stern, and knowing how to get things done the way I want them to be done.